Rockford Wines

 A Barossa institution preserving century-old vines and 19th-century winemaking traditions since 1984.

 Rockford Wines is a family-owned Barossa Valley producer renowned for traditional winemaking and old-vine Shiraz.
-Founded by Robert O'Callaghan in 1984, the winery operates from historic stone buildings in Tanunda dating to the 1850s.
-Its Basket Press Shiraz is Langton's First Classified and consistently scores 95-97 points from leading critics.
+Founded by Robert O'Callaghan in 1984, the winery operates from historic stone buildings in Krondorf dating to the 1850s.
+The flagship Basket Press Shiraz is Langton's First Classified, and the cult Black Shiraz sparkling and Stone Wall Society allocation model have made Rockford one of Australia's most sought-after small producers.

 - Founded in 1984 by Robert O'Callaghan, who purchased the Krondorf property in 1971